vadirn/vadirn-public/apps/web/src/routes/(app)/notes/state-machines-for-the-rest-of-us/text.md

 ## Types

 State methods are provided as an argument, but then are usable as properties of the controller instance.
-This requires us to be able to get all the methods combined.
+This requires us to be able to get a type for all the methods combined.

 <div class="code">